Country Profiles

 Internationally vocal

 Belgium has been a key supporter of SRH/FP and SRHR internationally.
 In addition to making commitments around SRH/FP, the country champions the employment of progressive language in UN processes.
 Belgium’s leading role in the promotion of SRHR is supported by a vocal All-Party Parliamentary Group (APPG) on health and gender equality, the ‘Parliamentarians for the 2030 Agenda’.
 Belgium is also actively engaging at the EU level: in 2021, the country joined the Team Europe Initiative focusing on SRHR in sub-Saharan Africa and in 2024 it assumed the presidency of the Council of the EU, during which the Council adopted Conclusions on the Global Health Strategy, stressing the importance of SRHR as part of the efforts to promote global health.
+Belgium was a co-facilitator of the Second World Summit for Social Development and contributed significantly to the resulting political Declaration, which laid forth commitments to advance gender equality, namely by promoting access to SRH and eliminating all forms of SGBV.

 Key documents